 National edeposit (NED)

+NED is governed by a steering group and an operational group, each comprising representatives from all NSLA libraries.
 Enhancements to NED will continue in order to improve the publisher experience and to sustain confidence in the service and the collaboration.

 Our next major challenge is to replace outdated web archiving infrastructure with an efficient, sustainable and collaborative means of collecting online content.
 This infrastructure will ensure continued access to the rich collections of the Australian Web Archive already discoverable through Trove, and allow us to build on those collections in a coordinated and responsive way across a wide range of content formats and platforms.
 Together, we aim to build a collection that reflects the diversity of the Australian population and can be readily searched and accessed for research and creative purposes.

 The Culturally Safe Libraries Program is part of a national effort to provide culturally safe public spaces and services in libraries for Aboriginal and Torres Strait Islander peoples, and a supportive workplace for Aboriginal and Torres Strait Islander staff where they are able to confidently draw strength in their identity, culture and community.

 By mid-2021 staff in all NSLA libraries will have completed AIATSIS Core Cultural Learning foundation training.
 As soon as is practicable, we will run the postponed Indigenous-led workshops for small groups of staff who work with Aboriginal and Torres Strait Islander collections in our libraries, and continue to encourage the Australian GLAM sector to make use of the free, publicly available online resources that have been developed for these.

 Building cultural competency is an ongoing process.
 We will continue to build relationships with First Australian communities, and modify our practices where needed to ensure that collections pertaining to those communities are described, used and shared appropriately.